WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 - **DID**: Decentralized Identifier

-- **DID Auth**: Authentication of an Identity by verifying the Identities control of it's DID
+- **DID Auth**: Authentication of an Identity by verifying the Identity's control of its DID

 - **DID Document**:  The control document that specifies keys, service endpoints, and other basic details about a DID.